 The participating organization is responsible for:

 We are very pleased with your interest in our Computer Science / Information Systems Internship Program.
 Your willingness to participate in this Internship Program should be based on answering "yes" to the following questions:

 These are similar to traditional internships and still require 150 hours of service/work for each four credits.
-The same paper work is completed for the internship.
-It is possible for students to spread their 150 hours across a number of ogranizations, if needed.
+The same paperwork is completed for the internship.
+It is possible for students to spread their 150 hours across a number of organizations, if needed.

 A waiver of the internship requirement can be granted in two cases:

 The CIS Department views the internship as a valuable stepping stone for students entering IT careers.
 For adult learners who are working full time, the internship often provides a bridge from their current position into an IT-related position within their organization.
 But the CIS Department recognizes that the internship does not provide a benefit to students currently employed in IT positions.
 For individuals who would have to leave a permanent job to complete the internship, the economic hardships this causes outweigh the benefits of the internship.
 When it is feasible for students to complete a paid or community service internship, we encourage them to do this.

 Students receiving a waiver of the internship requirement will have to complete four additional credits of a CIS elective or concentration course to replace the require four credits of internship.

 To request a waiver, simply send an email to the internship coordinator, Brandon Olson, with the following information.

 You should receive confirmation of the waiver within a week via email.